LearnDifferent/mtm/README.md

 <summary>More</summary>

-> Note that the Maven Docker Image in [Dockerfile](./Dockerfile) is [Maven Docker Image with Aliyun Mirror](https://github.com/AliyunContainerService/maven-image), because it will speed up the Maven Build.
+> Note that the Maven Docker Image in [Dockerfile](./Dockerfile) is [Maven Docker Image with Aliyun Mirror](https://github.com/AliyunContainerService/maven-image), which will speed up the Maven Build.
 >
 > You can replace it with the official image by using `FROM maven:3.8.4-jdk-11-slim AS mtm-maven`.